I am not an expert in trans health.

-A recent 2010 TransPulse survey of 433 trans people in Ontario aged 16 and older found extremely high rates of suicidal ideation and attempt.
+The 2010 TransPulse survey of 433 trans people in Ontario aged 16 and older found extremely high rates of suicidal ideation and suicide attempt.

-Researchers have identified that completing a medical transition for those who need it could substantially increase a person’s well-being.
-Most at risk for considering/attempting suicide were people who were planning but had not begun a medical transition.
+Researchers have identified that completing a medical transition for those who need it can substantially increase a person’s well-being.
+Most at risk for considering/attempting suicide were people who were planning but had not yet begun a medical transition.

 * In this study completed transition was based on participant self-report and may involve any combination of hormones or surgery/surgeries